KPHX: Addition of CBS Sports Radio

 Some locally produced sports talk programming had been on the station on weekends since 2012.
 Then in the fall of 2014, KPHX added some programming from the recently established CBS Sports Radio network.
 The Jim Rome Show, The Doug Gottlieb Show and the Amy Lawrence overnight show were on the schedule.

 KPHX dropped Rome's and Gottlieb's shows on December 11, 2015, in favor of political shows, while Lawrence's show remains on the schedule to fill overnight hours.
 All remaining CBS Sports Radio programs left KPHX when a new sports talk outlet, 1580 AM KQFN, began broadcasting in February 2017.

-Spanish Religion
+Spanish religion

-On July 1, 2017 KPHX went dark.
+On July 1, 2017, KPHX went dark.
 The station's website stated that "KPHX 1480 is no longer broadcasting progressive talk in Phoenix...Thank you for listening".
 The AMC-8 satellite that supplied its programming was taken out of service at midnight on June 30, 2017.
 AMC-8 has been replaced by AMC-18, which is at a different location in the sky, requiring repointing the station's dish.

 Effective October 31, 2017, Continental Broadcasting Corp. of Arizona sold KPHX to Vic Michael's Cedar Cove Broadcasting, Inc., for $100,000.
 Cedar Cove put a Spanish language Christian talk and teaching format on the station.

+Effective November 26, 2021, Cedar Cove Broadcasting sold KPHX and translator K225CT to Jacob Garcia's La Hermosa Radio LLC for $150,000.